 4. Patient preferences for direct-to-consumer telemedicine services: a nationwide survey.
 Read Here

 Direct-to-consumer (DTC) telemedicine providers has the potential to change the traditional patient-physician relationship.
-Professional medical organizations recommend that telemedicine exist within the medical home.
+Professional medical organizations recommend that telemedicine exists within the medical home.
 This study aims to understand patients’ preferences and desires for DTC telemedicine.

 5. An Exploration of Useful Telemedicine-Based Resources for Clinical Research.
 Read Here